Central Heating Repairs Bexley — Verified Heating Engineers

 Open-vented systems.
 Many inter-war semis still run on open-vented gravity-fed systems with a feed-and-expansion tank in the loft rather than a sealed pressurised system.
 These systems do not lose pressure in the same way a sealed system does — pressure loss is not a diagnostic on an open-vented system.
 An engineer unfamiliar with the system type will misdiagnose.

 Long pipe runs under floors.
 Heating pipework in inter-war semis often runs under suspended timber floors through inaccessible voids.
-Sludge accumulates in low points and at bends.
-A magnetic filter fitted at the boiler return is the most effective ongoing protection — a powerflush addresses existing contamination.
+Magnetite sludge — corrosion debris in the closed heating circuit — can accumulate in low points and at bends.
+A magnetic filter on the heating return is a recognised protective measure for capturing this sludge between services; a powerflush addresses existing contamination.
+Both address corrosion in the heating circuit — a separate mechanism from hard-water limescale.

 Original or early radiators.
 Some unmodernised inter-war properties retain original or early cast iron radiators.
 These hold significantly more water than modern pressed steel panels and take longer to heat up — not a fault, but an engineer should account for it when balancing the system.

-Before any engineer starts work on your heating system, check their Gas Safe registration using their 7-digit licence number on the Gas Safe ID card.³ The card shows their current registration and the specific appliances they are qualified to work on.
-Every engineer listed on this directory has Gas Safe registration confirmed before listing.
+Before any engineer starts work on your heating system, check their Gas Safe registration using the 7-digit licence number on their Gas Safe ID card.³ The card also shows the specific appliances and work categories they are qualified for.
+Every engineer listed on this directory has Gas Safe registration confirmed where the work involves gas.

 Powerflush — when it is and isn’t the answer